 The weather process is important at any ski resort, both for providing riders pertinent information and for ensuring rider safety at the resort.
 Mammoth has a comprehensive process to determining forecasts and analyzing snowfall after storms.

-The above video is so cool for any weather or ski nut, as it shows the science behind the massive snowfall on the Sierra Nevada mountains.
+The above video is so cool for any weather or ski nut, as it explains the science behind the massive snowfall on the Sierra Nevada mountains.